ibm-cloud-docs/assistant/dialog-runtime.md

 ![Shows two dialogs, one that sets the digressions away from the reservation slots node and one that sets the digression into the cuisine node.](images/digression-settings.png)

-### Disambiguation usage tips
+### Digression usage tips
-{:disambig-tips}
+{: #digress-tips}

-This section describes solutions to situations that you might encounter when using disambiguation.
+This section describes solutions to situations that you might encounter when using digressions.

 - **Custom return message**: For any nodes where you enable returns from digressions away, consider adding wording that lets users know they are returning to where they left off in a previous dialog flow.
 In your text response, use a special syntax that lets you add two versions of the response.